TelepathicGrunt/Bumblezone/README.md

 <h2 style="color: #b76a00;"><strong>HOW CAN I CONFIGURE THIS MOD?</strong></h2>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
-<p><span style="font-size: 14px;">&nbsp; &nbsp;To reach this mod's config file, go into your world's save folder, open the config folder, and edit the the_bumblezone.json5 file with an editor like Notepad to change the config.
-Then either restart the game or use the /reload command in-game to make the config changes take effect!</span></p>
+<p><span style="font-size: 14px;">&nbsp; &nbsp;To reach this mod's configs you'll find most of the configs in the config screen in-game!
+Just put on Mod Menu and find my mod in there and edit away!
+When done, restart the game to make the config changes take effect!
+The other configs for this mod are in JSON so you just need to make a datapack to override those settings.
+In fact, some block tags used in this mod can be used to blacklist what hive block can teleport you to the dimension or if hive blocks need a certain block under them to allow teleportation!
+Here's the files the datapack can override:&nbsp;https://github.com/TelepathicGrunt/Bumblezone-Fabric/tree/master/src/main/resources/data/the_bumblezone</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;">&nbsp; &nbsp;There are several config options currently for the mod.
-Some affects the dimension and lets you control how bright the fog is, what the movement factor of the dimension is, and whether exiting the dimension will always place you back at Overworld instead of previous dimension you came from.
+Some affects the dimension and lets you control how bright the fog is (in-game config), what the movement factor of the dimension is (JSON config), and whether exiting the dimension will always place you back at Overworld instead of previous dimension you came from (in-game config).
 Many other configs lets you customize the Wrath of the Hive effect so you can change how long it lasts, how far bees has to be to be angered and boosted, how strong the effects given to bees are, whether Wrath of the Hive can be triggered outside The Bumblezone, show particles of the effect, or just turn off the effect completely.
 Lots of options!
-Take a look at the config and let me know if there's anything config that would be super helpful for you to have with this mod. :)</span></p>
+Take a look at the in-game config and JSON files and let me know if there's any config option that would be super helpful for you to have with this mod. :)</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p>&nbsp;</p>
 <p style="text-align: center;"><strong>______________________________________________________________________________</strong></p>